“Dom, you have your father’s genes”

 A co-worker told me she was having weight loss surgery and encouraged me to look into it.
 I was 34 years old with the quality of life of someone over twice my age.
 I talked about the risks with my husband and made the decision to go forward.
 After meeting with a bariatric surgeon, I was more encouraged than ever that WLS was right for me.
 I read books, and joined the Bariatric Eating Support group before my surgery (it was listed as a good resource in my paperwork).
 July 15, 2015 is when I had the gastric sleeve procedure.

-Because of the support I received in group, the tough love (I had a tortilla virtually “slapped” out of my hand by an ADMIN), I have managed to drop 258 pounds and at 167 pounds, I am officially in maintenance mode.
+Because of the support I received in group, the tough love (I had a tortilla virtually “slapped” out of my hand by an ADMIN), I have managed to drop 275 pounds and I am officially in maintenance mode.
 I went from someone who was super morbidly obese with my own mortality staring me in the face to someone who loves fitness, working out and enjoying healthy food.

 For the first time in my life, I am actually LIVING and not just EXISTING.
 I was given a second chance to live life and I hope to inspire others to do the same.